Privacy notice (Clients)

 THE INFORMATION WE HOLD ABOUT YOU

-We may collect, store, and use the following categories of personal information about you as required: Personal contact details such as name, title, addresses, telephone numbers, and personal email addresses, date of birth, gender, marital status, next of kin, national insurance number, bank account details, tax, salary, pension and benefits information, start date, driving license, employment records, compensation history, performance information, photographs, information in relation to your health including medical reports, police reports, information regarding any criminal convictions or offences.
+We may collect, store, and use the following categories of personal information about you as required: Personal contact details such as name, title, addresses, telephone numbers, and personal email addresses, date of birth, gender, marital status, next of kin, national insurance number, bank account details, tax, salary, pension and benefits information, employment benefits, start date, driving license, employment records, compensation history, performance information, photographs, information in relation to your health including medical reports, police reports, information regarding any criminal convictions or offences.

 HOW IS YOUR PERSONAL INFORMATION COLLECTED?